biandratti/huginn-proxy/src/content/docs/docs/quick-example.md

 ---
 title: Quick start
-description: "Full example with all options and latest image, on GitHub.
-Beta."
+description: "Full example with all options and latest image, on GitHub."
 sidebar:
   order: 2
 ---